 Peppermint, and peppermint oil, contains menthol — a soothing ingredient known to relax the smooth muscles of the respiratory tract and promote breathing.
 Paired with the antihistamine effect of peppermint, menthol is a fantastic decongestant.
 Many people use therapeutic chest balms and other inhalants that contain menthol to help break up congestion.
 Additionally, peppermint is an antioxidant and fights harmful organisms.

 Osha is an herb native to the Rocky Mountain area capable of growing up to 5,000 feet deep beneath the ground and has been historically used by the Native Americans for respiratory support.
 The roots of the plant contain camphor and other compounds which make it one of the best lung-support herbs in America.
 One of the main benefits of osha root is that it helps increase circulation to the lungs, which makes it easier to take deep breaths.
 Also… when seasonal sensitivities flare up your sinuses, osha root, which is not an actual antihistamine, does produce a similar effect and may help calm respiratory irritation.

 Skullcap is a comforting herb, traditionally used to alleviate nervous tension and exhaustion.
 It is used to promote emotional well-being and relaxation during times of occasional distress and assist in breathing.

 Cordyceps (Ophiocordyceps sinensis)

 Cordyceps is a fungus that lives on certain caterpillars in the high mountain regions of China.
-Supplement makers are able to get enough of the product to sell because cordyceps will reproduce in the laboratory.
+Supplement makers are able to get enough of the product to sell because cordyceps will reproduce in the laboratory on hosts such as rice or rye.
 Cordyceps is used to treat coughs, chronic bronchitis and respiratory disorders.
 It is also used for strengthening the immune system, improving athletic performance, reducing the effects of aging, promoting longer life.